billglover/bbot/README.md

 - Present the flagMessageQueue as an environment variable
 - Place a dummy message on the flagMessageQueue
 - Add permissions to allow function to send messages on SQS queue
+- Place inbound message actions on the queues